Trump acquitted in second impeachment trial on charge of inciting Jan. 6 Capitol riot

 The vote capped a wild Saturday in Washington with numerous plot twists.

-In a curveball move, the Senate Saturday morning voted 55-45 to allow witnesses at the trial after lead impeachment manager said Rep. Jamie Raskin said they wanted to hear from GOP Rep. Jaime Herrera Beutler during a Zoom deposition.
+In a curveball move, the Senate Saturday morning voted 55-45 to allow witnesses at the trial after Raskin said they wanted to hear from GOP Rep. Jaime Herrera Beutler.

 Raskin, D-Md., cited the "breaking news" overnight about details Beutler revealed of a heated phone call that Trump had with House GOP Leader Kevin McCarthy during the middle of the Capitol attack.